Rob--W/enablelegacy-firefox-addons/README.md

 To enable legacy add-ons:

-1. Copy the `mozilla.cfg` to Firefox's application directory, and `enablelegacy-prefs.js` to the `defaults/pref/` subdirectory.
+1. Copy the `enablelegacy.cfg` to Firefox's application directory, and `enablelegacy-prefs.js` to the `defaults/pref/` subdirectory.
    If you use Linux, just run `sudo make install`.
 2. Visit `about:config` and set the preferences: